 When offering Income Protection for doctors and surgeons, Zurich doubles this benefit guarantee to £3,000.

 If you’re unable to work due to illness or injury, Zurich starts paying your premiums for you.
 It does so after the earlier of 13 weeks passing or you reaching the end of your deferred period.

-Zurich give the option of index-linked Income Protection.
-This means you can choose to have your cover increase each year in line with inflation based on the Retail Prices Index (RPI).
+Zurich gives the option of index-linked Income Protection.
+This means you can choose to have your cover increase each year in line with inflation based on the Retail Price Index (RPI).
 Zurich limits any increases to a maximum of 10% each year.

 There is also another option which allows you to increase your benefit amount by a fixed percentage of 3% or 5% each year.

 In either case, it’s important to remember that your premiums will also increase along with your benefit to compensate for your higher level of cover.